sandan/mentalhues.github.io/.github/PULL_REQUEST_TEMPLATE/technical.md

 ## Reviewers
 - Use @mentions to specify the reviewers for your PR.
-- Since we are a short team, lets try to include as many of us as possible for now.

 # CHECKLIST:
 Make sure all items are marked when you submit the pull-request.